 Combo 4 – Jab, Cross, Uppercut, Cross, Hook.

-In combo 3, we practiced throwing multiple straight punches and keeping our balance.
-In this boxing combination we will take that one step further, and include some uppercuts and hooks.
+In combo 3, we practised throwing multiple straight punches and keeping our balance.
+In this boxing combination, we will take that one step further, and include some uppercuts and hooks.
 Try to concentrate on getting the timing of the punch correct, meaning that you are not “pushing” into the bag, slowing down your combination, but striking the bag and ending the force of your arm/body once you feel the solid connection between your fist and heavy-bag.
-Also ensure that the hands come back to protect the face after every punch.
+Also, ensure that the hands come back to protect the face after every punch.